AdaCore/spark2014/docs/lrm/source/subprograms.rst

     is a disabled ghost subprogram.

-20. If the Ghost assertion policy in effect at the point of an a reference to a Ghost entity which occurs within an assertion expression is Ignore, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.
+20. If the Ghost assertion policy in effect at the point of the declaration of a ghost entity is Ignore, and this ghost entity occurs within an assertion expression, then the assertion policy which governs the assertion expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.